 Times: This tour starts at 13 hours day 1 and finishes at 12 noon day 3.
 Please make sure that you are at the meeting location in time.
 Give us a call if you are late.

-Location: This tour starts and finishes at one of our partner guesthouses.
+Location: This tour starts and finishes at a guesthouse near Skinnskatteberg.
 Directions to the guesthouse will be given prior to the tour.
-See map below.

 Suitability: Recommended minimum age is 15 years.
 The level of activity is very much dependent on the current wildlife situation as well as the weather, but sometimes it gets tough (deep snow, cold, windy etc) so you need to be in a generally fit condition.
 Please note that we may stay awake late at night and/or get up early in the morning.
 We sometimes walk or ski 1-5 kilometers in snow, but with many short breaks along the way.
 The tour typically includes cross country skiing, but you are not expected to be a skilled skier.
 Please bring your own cross country skiing equipment if you have any, otherwise we will provide skiing equipment for you.
 The tour may also include hours of waiting outdoors in cold conditions so it is very important that you bring clothing as advised in the ”What to bring section”.
 Depending on the wildlife situation we may stand or sit and watch for wildlife for several hours.
 Please don’t be scared off by this, just make sure you dress accordingly.